Database Views as Explanations for Relational Deep Learning: RDL Explanations via Soft Determinacy

 \subsection{Explanation Conciseness}

 We associate with each $V\in\exlang$ a \e{cost} related to its complexity.
 This cost can be syntactic, e.g., the number of symbols involved in the SQL representation.
-Alternatively, it can be semantic, e.g., the number of tuples in the view $|V(D)|$.
+It can also be semantic, e.g., the number of tuples in the view $|V(D)|$.
 We denote this cost by $\cost(V)$.
 We then define the cost of an explanation $E$ as $\cost(E)=\sum_{V\in E}\cost(V)$.
-Note that the syntactic cost does not depend on the database $D$, as the SQL representation refers only to the schema $\scs$.

 The computational problem of finding the best explanation can be phrased as an optimization problem:

 \begin{definition}[Soft determinacy explanations] Given an $R$-model $M$ and a database $D$, the soft determinacy explanation problem asks for a solution $E\subseteq\exlang$ to the following optimization objective: